|DATE||Gold AM||Gold PM|

 If you’re a buyer, you naturally want a lower price.
 And when you someday sell, you’ll want the highest spot price you can get.

 Any transaction you make in the gold market will be based upon the spot price.

 No. The spot price is for “unfabricated” metal.
 There are costs involved to form gold into a coin or bar or necklace, so a premium is charged by the refiner who manufactured the product and by the dealer who procures and sells the product.

 Your cost will depend on the form of gold you buy.
 The lowest premium items are gold bars.
 Gold coins have a slightly higher premium, since they have more intricate designs.
 Gold jewelry is more expensive given the craftsmanship involved (though you can buy “bullion jewelry” that is comprised solely of gold and avoids the high mark-up of most costume jewelry today).

-To those new to the market, the gold price might seem high for just one ounce.
-But this shows how much value investors around the world put on it.
+To those new to the market, the gold price might seem high for just one troy ounce.
+But this shows how much investors around the world value this precious metal.
 Gold has some use as a commodity—in medicine and as jewelry, for example—but its primary use is as money, as a store of value.
 This has been its primary use for thousands of years.